lopter/lightsd/README.rst

 feedback and share ideas.

 Be aware that some parts of the code aren't really clean yet: I'm more focused on getting things working and good abstractions.
+Testing is definitely missing.

 Requirements
 ------------